-The Multicultural Student Services Center (MSSC) provides logistical, content and ideological support for Black organizations to collaborate and promote cultural awareness throughout BHC.
-Students, faculty and staff with varying leadership experience and skill sets are encouraged to participate in BHC.
-All activities related to BHC are facilitated by MSSC senior staff and graduate student coordinators.
-The minimum requirement for involvement is to have a commitment to and passion for Black culture.
-For more information, call 202-994-MSSC (6772).
+The Multicultural Student Services Center (MSSC) provides logistical, content, marketing, planning, and ideological support for Black student organizations to collaborate and promote cultural awareness throughout the year.
+Students, faculty, staff, and alumni are encouraged to develop programs for BHC.
+The "Annual Black Heritage Celebration Call for Programs" will occur in October of each year.
+All activities related to BHC are facilitated by senior staff at the MSSC, faculty friends, Campus Partners, and MSSC Graduate Program Coordinators.
+The minimum requirement for involvement in the BHC is to have a commitment to and passion for Black history and culture.